Configuring User Authentication for Password Resets

 Troubleshooting Authentication Errors

-If your user attempts to use strong authentication or to reset a password, they could experience a few issues.
+If your user attempts to reset a password, they could experience a few issues.

 Legal Restrictions on Text and Voice Messages